Goodness-of-fit test for count distributions with finite second moment: Simulation study

-From Figure~\ref{fig:figure3}, it is at once apparent that the performances of both tests are quite satisfactory when $P(X=0)$ ranges between 0.1 and 0.8.
+From Figure~\ref{fig:figure3}, it is at once apparent that, when considering the Bell distribution, the performances of both tests are quite satisfactory when $P(X=0)$ ranges between 0.1 and 0.8.
 Moreover, for $P(X=0)$ near to 0.9, while the empirical level of $Z_n$ remains rather close to the nominal one, especially for $n=50$, the empirical level of $Q_n$ dramatically increases.

-Figure~\ref{fig:figure4} shows how, under the two-parameter Bell distribution, the discriminatory capability of both tests reduces, especially for large values of $P(X=0)$, but while the performance of $Q_n$ is not satisfactory at all, the empirical level of $Z_n$ is rather close to the nominal one when $n=50$ and for values of $P(X=0)<0.7$.
-To analyse the behaviour of both tests for larger sample sizes, Figure~\ref{fig:figure5} displays the empirical level for $n=100$ and $n=200$, highlighting that the performance of $Q_n$ remains completely unsatisfactory, while that of $Z_n$ improves since the empirical level are stably close to the nominal one for $P(X=0)$ up to $0.8$.
+Moreover, the empirical level of both tests is very far from the nominal one for values of the probability close to 0 and close to 1.